yellobyte/ESP32-Webradio-PlusDLNA/README.md

 <p align="center"><img src="https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/blob/main/Doc/Update%20per%20SD%20Card.JPG" height="220"/></p>

-Plenty of holes were drilled at the back of the case for better thermal management but they later proved unneeded as the temps inside the case always stayed below 35 degs even with the lid on and all holes covered.
+Plenty of holes were drilled at the back of the case for better thermal management but they later proved unnecessary as the temps inside the case always stayed below 35 degs even with the lid on and all holes covered.

 If Ethernet is not wanted/possible than a small WLAN antenna attached with a short cable to the ESP32 WLAN-socket (I-PEX) would suffice.
 In that case I recommend to place the antenna directly behind the plexiglass cover for better receiption.
 Early tests with a WLAN router in 3m distance and fully closed case showed no issues with that arrangement.